Gen Z's Sustainability: Is Overconsumption Out and Circular Fashion In?

 Thrift & Vintage Shopping

 Pre-loved, secondhand, and vintage pieces are a nostalgic reminder and they’re the backbone of sustainable style.
-Timeless, unique, and eco-friendly, so what’s not to love?
-Gen Z's love for thrifting has seen rapid expansion of the second-hand market, with reports from ThredUp suggesting that the global resale market is projected to have a higher grow by 2026.
+Timeless, unique, and eco-friendly, so what’s not to like?
+Gen Z's love for thrifting is one of the reasons for the growing increase in the second-hand market.
+According to a very interesting and an extensive ThredUp report, the global resale market is set to see a major spike by the year 2026.

 DIY, Repair & Customization

 Hand-embroidered denim, painted sneakers, and DIY repairs are treated more than fashion choices and seen as personal expressions.
 Leveraging the skills to mend, patch, and personalize your wardrobe are preferred against discarding habits.
-A survey by Primark says most of the Gen Z said they repaired clothes as they wanted to act more environmentally conscious and wants to learn a new skill.
+A Primark survey found that most Gen Z shoppers want to repair their clothes to be more responsible, eco-friendly and want to learn repair and mending as a new skill.
+And for some who want to learn, a few studies show that due to a lack of resources not being within reach, some don’t try to mend.

-We recently launched the Ultimate Repair Guide, it is here to help anyone who wants to start mending and repair clothes with easy fixes for everyday wear and tear!
+We recently launched the Ultimate Repair Guide, it is here to help anyone who wants to start mending and repairing clothes with easy fixes for everyday wear and tear!

 Beyond Shopping: The Ethical Consumer Mindset

-Gen Z isn’t just buying less—they’re trying to buy better.
+Gen Z is evolving to change their buying mentality by trying to make better purchases.
 A growing number of people, especially young consumers are willing to pay more for ethically sourced, responsibly produced products that contribute positively to society.
 Recent studies show that around 70% of Gen Z are willing to choose ethical brands and pay more for sustainable products that do better for the people and the environment.

 The Reality Check: Social Media & Overconsumption

+And of course, we can’t ignore the elephant in the room.
 Despite Gen Z’s passion for sustainability, social media fuels both conscious consumerism and overconsumption trends.
-While platforms amplify environmental awareness and activism, they also push fast-moving fashion cycles and impulsive shopping habits.
-Navigating this space requires intention, awareness, and balance.
+While platforms do educate on environmental awareness and activism to be more vocal, they also push fast-moving fashion cycles and impulsive shopping habits.
+Staying mindful in this space means choosing what we engage with, what we buy into, and what we actually need.

 Final Thought: Legacy Over Waste